Comprehensive Summary of the ACCA vs CA course

 CA Opportunities

-• Audit and Assurance: Work with the big four or MNCs or open your own practice in audits and assurance services.
+- Audit and Assurance: Work with the Big Four or MNCs, or open your own practice in audit and assurance services.

-• Taxation: Specialized jobs in tax planning, compliance, and advisory in corporations, tax consultancies more.
+- Taxation: Specialised jobs in tax planning, compliance, and advisory in corporations, tax consultancies, and more.

 ACCA Opportunities

-• Financial Reporting: Job position in preparing and analysing financial statements of multinational corporations and financial institutions.
+- Financial Reporting: Job responsibilities include compiling and assessing financial statements for international organisations and financial institutions.

-• Management Accounting: Roles in budgeting, forecasting, and strategic management in different organizations around the globe.
+- Management Accounting: Roles in budgeting, forecasting, and strategic management in different organisations around the globe.

 CA vs ACCA Salary